ajcrites/apex-alexa-sample/README.md

 Run `yarn install` (or `npm install`) to install development dependencies.

+### For `sample` function

 We are using a version of the VoiceLabs SDK that has not been published so you must download it here: https://s3-us-west-1.amazonaws.com/voicelabs/static/voicelabs-sdk.zip

 Unzip it and move it to `functions/sample`.

+Functions that you create that depend on this VoiceLabs SDK will also require this folder in their function directory.

 ## Deployment
 Update `project.json` to add an appropriate IAM role for